blakegarretson/essentials/main.md

 *Note: Apps in this category have become mostly obsolete since I have moved to streaming services like Spotify, but when I do want to work with local music files, it’s hard to do better than these.*

 - [foobar2000](https://www.foobar2000.org) has been around forever, and it is still going strong as a feature-packed music player.
 It has a minimal interface, but there is a lot under the hood such as cross-faded playback, EQ, limiters, and up/down-mixing.
 It’s surprisingly hard to find a free app on Mac that handles crossfading, so I like having foobar2000 around.
-- [MusicBee](https://getmusicbee.com/): A great way to organize and play your local music library.
-Includes handy features like gapless playback and auto-tagging.
-A **(Windows)**
-    - I’m not listing a Mac alternative for playback here because the default Apple Music app is fine, and a third party app just isn’t necessary for me.
 - [MusicBrainz Picard](https://picard.musicbrainz.org/) is the best cross-platform solution for identifying and organizing a large collection of music files.
 It can figure out what files are based on tags and even audio fingerprints.
 Besides tagging it will rename and move files as well.
 Even if you’re using Apple Music or MusicBee to organize your music library, this is still a handy tool to clean up the incorrectly tagged files before adding them to your library.

 ## Audio Conversion